So, what exactly is Christian parenting?

 These are all approaches that we’ve come across in our exploration of Christian parenting.

-When we found out that we were expecting Reuben it suddenly dawned on us that we were going to be responsible for another human being.
+When we found out that we were expecting our first child it suddenly dawned on us that we were going to be responsible for another human being.
 Us!

 Surely you should have to pass an exam or something first?